townmath/cisp400-reader/_sources/beginnings/types.rst

 What is the 'best' way to represent a signed integer that is both efficient and unambiguous?

 As it turns out, there is no 'best' way.
-In fact, are many ways to solve this problem.
+In fact, there are many ways to solve this problem.
 They all have their own trade-offs, but over time, three commonly used representations have been used: